stevenwdv/rs-base-scanner/README.md

 - Beacons lacking some modules.
 - Beacons affecting no machines.
 - Crafting machines lacking some productivity modules (configurable).
-- Crafting machines trying to craft more than 1 recipe per tick (>60/sec), which is impossible (this will usually only occur with mods enabling greater speeds).
 - Assembling machines that have no recipe set.
 - Crafting machines with missing fluid connections.
 - Crafting machines with no power (default disabled) or low power.